Inheritance of Properties of Spectra

-In section~\ref{SECTION_definit} we recall basic definition.
-In section~\ref{SECTION_inheriting} we explain our method and introduce inheriting properties.
-In section~\ref{SECTION_first_app} we derive corollaries from results of section~\ref{SECTION_inheriting} such as ``going up'' and ``going down'' theorems.
-The most interesting case for us is the case of differentially finitely generated algebras over a field of characteristic zero.
-In section~\ref{SECTION_struct_res} we introduce a required technique result -- statement~\ref{lemmaStuct}.
-Section~\ref{SECTION_demo} is devoted to demonstration of the power of the previous statement.
-In section~\ref{SECTION_geom_analog} we translate results obtained to geometrical language of spectra.
-After that in section~\ref{SECTION_geom_inheriting} we prove the main result.
-Section~\ref{SECTION_Locally_closed} is devoted to locally closed points of differential spectrum.
-This set plays the same role in differential algebraic geometry as a maximal spectrum in algebraic geometry.
-In section~\ref{SECTION_variety} we state geometrical properties of differential algebraic varieties and groups.
+Section~\ref{sec_3} contains a brief review of definitions.
+In Sec.~\ref{sec_4}, the main method is explained and basic inherited properties are introduced.
+Section~\ref{sec_5} contains direct corollaries, such as the going-down and going-up theorems, of the statements proved in Sec.~\ref{sec_4}.
+To deal with the case of main interest for us, that is, the case of differentially finitely generated algebras over a field of characteristic zero, we need a technical result (Statement~\ref{lemmaStuct}), which we prove in Sec.~\ref{sec_6}.
+In the next, seventh, section, its application is exemplified by proving known facts.
+In Sec.~\ref{sec_8}, results on rings are translated into the geometric language of spectra, after which, in Sec.~\ref{sec_9}, the main theorem is proved in ring-theoretic and topological terms.
+Section~\ref{sec_10} is devoted to locally closed points of differential spectra, which play a role similar to that played by maximal spectra in algebraic geometry.
+In Sec.~\ref{sec_11}, after some necessary preparations, geometric corollaries for differential algebraic varieties and groups are stated.

-The nontrivial part of the proof is concerned with the relation between flatness and properties of differential spectrum.
-This relation presented in theorem~\ref{GD_theorem}.